rseanhall/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-createprocessasuserw.md

 ### -param lpEnvironment [in, optional]

-A pointer to an environment block for the new process.
+A pointer to an <a href="/windows/win32/procthread/environment-variables">environment block</a> for the new process.
 If this parameter is <b>NULL</b>, the new process uses the environment of the calling process.